Parenting Tips 9 min read

 A: Authoritative sources include the World Health Organization (WHO), UNICEF, and your local Ministry of Health or pediatric associations.
 (Consider linking to a relevant internal article on child wellness if available).

-Parents often have valid questions and concerns about deworming their children.
+Parents often have questions and concerns about deworming their children.
 Here’s a quick recap:

-• Safety of Medications: As mentioned, prescribed deworming drugs are generally very safe for children, including toddlers, when used as directed by a doctor.
+• Safety of medications: As mentioned, prescribed deworming drugs are generally safe for children, including toddlers, when used as directed by a doctor.

-• Prevention is a Partnership: Medication alone isn’t a complete solution.
-Combine deworming with consistent hygiene practices for the best longterm results.
+• Prevention is a partnership: Medication alone isn’t enough.
+Combine deworming with consistent hygiene practices for the best results.

 Read about WHO Recommendations